MicrocontrollersDev/MigratingToLatest/README.md

     - Linux: Open `~/.minecraft`.
 2. In your Minecraft folder, open the folder called `mods`.
     - If this folder does not exist, create it.
-3. Place all of the mods you want to use into this folder (note that all mods you install must be for Fabric 1.18 or they will not work).
+3. Place all of the mods you want to use into this folder (note that all mods you install must support Fabric 1.18.1 or they will not work).

 ### Still Need Help?